Semeton/-crypto-service/README.md

 # CryptoService

-CryptoService is a robust package that provides a simple yet secure way to encrypt and decrypt messages using a secret code.
+CryptoService is a package that provides a simple yet secure way to encrypt and decrypt messages using a secret code.
 It leverages the power of the Sodium cryptographic library to ensure the highest level of security.
 This document provides a comprehensive guide on how to install and use CryptoService, along with a detailed explanation of its methods.

 ## Installation